ad-world/clarity/Timesheets/Aryaman.md

 ## Aryaman Dhingra's Timesheet
 ### Quest ID: a23dhing

+Entries with start time and end times that span multiple days with have exactly how much time was spent on the work (between the start and end time) in the 'Time Spent' column.

 | Description | Time Spent | Start Time | End Time | Date(s) | Commits |
 | ----- | ----- | ----- | ----- | ----- | ----- |
 | Project Idea Discussion | 2 hours | 2:00 PM | 4:00 PM | May 26th, 2023 | N/A |